sureshgaikwad/rosa-bgp/README.md

-# Direct routing between ROSA POD network and Amazon VPC
+# Direct routing between ROSA Pod network and Amazon VPC
 This example shows an approach to establish a **Layer 3 (L3) Direct Routing** topology, ensuring bidirectional, non-NATted communication between the OpenShift cluster's Pod Network and all surrounding AWS VPC networks.
 This ensures KubeVirt VMs are treated as natively routable hosts within the Amazon VPC or other connected networks.
 Configuration in this repository manages traffic flow across three distinct private network segments: